 The subsidy for each hearing aid is available no more than once every six years.

-The Hearing Aid Subsidy Scheme does not cover any additional costs for hearing assessments or hearing aid fitting services which audiologists may charge.
+The Hearing Aid Subsidy Scheme does not cover any additional costs for hearing assessments or hearing aid fitting services which audiology service may charge.

-Only audiologists who are full members of the New Zealand Audiological Society can access the Hearing Aid Subsidy Scheme for their clients.
-Check that your audiologist is a member of the Society.
-If they are not a full member, you will not be able to get the subsidy from the Ministry of Health.
+Only audiologists who are full members of the New Zealand Audiological Society (MNZAS) or audiometrists who are an audiometrist member of the NZAS can access the Ministry of Health's Hearing Aid Subsidy Scheme for their clients.
+Check that your audiologist/audiometrist is an approved assessor.
+If they are not you will not be able to get funding support from the Ministry of Health.